HussienElgabry/datasharing/README.md

 of collaboration.
 They may not know how to code in a scripting language.
 In that case, what you should provide the statistician is something called [pseudocode](http://en.wikipedia.org/wiki/Pseudocode).
 It should look something like:

-1. Step 1 - take the raw file, run version 3.1.2 of summarize software with parameters a=1, b=2, c=3
+1. Step 1 - take the raw file, run version 3.1.2 of summarize software with parameters a=1, b=2, c=3.
-1. Step 2 - run the software separately for each sample
+1. Step 2 - run the software separately for each sample.
-1. Step 3 - take column three of outputfile.out for each sample and that is the corresponding row in the output data set
+1. Step 3 - take column three of outputfile.out for each sample and that is the corresponding row in the output data set.

 You should also include information about which system (Mac/Windows/Linux) you used the software on and whether you tried it more than once to confirm it gave the same results.
 Ideally, you will run this by a fellow student/labmate to confirm that they can obtain the same output file you did.